KyleGospo/docs.bazzite.gg/src/General/FAQ.md

 Bazzite is using a new "**container-native**" approach that Fedora has been testing, and we are taking full advantage of it.

-We are utilizing the [Open Container Initiative (OCI)](https://opencontainers.org/about/overview/) to build the images, and are simply adding packages, services, kernel modules, and our own spin to existing Fedora operating systems.
+We are utilizing the [Open Container Initiative (OCI)](https://opencontainers.org/about/overview/) to build the images, and are adding packages, services, kernel modules, and our own spin to existing Fedora operating systems.

 Unlike traditional Linux distributions, **most of the maintenance and security updates are done upstream** by Fedora and Universal Blue while Bazzite only has to focus on creating a great experience for PC gaming.